 UFE can be broken down into 4 steps:

-The first step of the procedure it to make sure the patient is comfortable.
+The first step of the procedure it to make sure you’re comfortable.
 For most minimally invasive procedures, conscious or twilight sedation is administered prior to beginning.
 With twilight sedation, medications to reduce pain and decrease anxiety are administered through an IV that is placed prior to the procedure.
 No breathing tube is required for twilight sedation as you will be able to breathe on your own.
 The goal of twilight sedation is to ensure the patient is very sleepy and comfortable.
 Most patients who receive twilight sedation sleep through the entire procedure.

 Blood Vessel Access